 There are exchanges out there that charge low trading fees and then hit you with high withdrawal fees.
 Because once you’re in, you can’t get out without paying withdrawal fees.
 This exchange, however, is on the totally opposite side of the spectrum.
 They only charge the network fees when you execute a transaction.
 The global industry BTC-withdrawal fee is 0.000812 BTC per withdrawal.
 The network fees vary from day to day but are roughly 15-20% of the global industry average BTC-withdrawal fee.

 Accordingly, also the withdrawal fee model at this exchange is competitive.

 At this exchange, they do not accept any deposits of fiat currency.
 This means that new cryptocurrency investors (i.e., investors without any previous holdings of cryptocurrencies) can’t trade here.
 In order to purchase your first cryptocurrencies, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
 Find one by using our Exchange Finder!

 We run all the exchange-websites in Mozilla’s Observatory-test (https://observatory.mozilla.org/).
 The score in such test is one of many indicators of the exchange’s security.
 Beaxy received an F- score in this test.
 This should however be viewed in light of the fact that F is the Mozilla Observatory-score received by the majority of all exchanges in our Cryptocurrency Exchange List.

 We hope you have enjoyed reading the above review.
-We also recommend checking out the following exchanges.
-They are well established in the industry and have also received great ratings from the visitors on our site:
+We also recommend checking out the below exchanges.
+They are well established in the industry and have also gotten great ratings from the visitors on our site: